 Riverside East

-The proposed Riverside East solar energy zone (SEZ) is located in California on BLM-administered land within the Palm Springs South Coast Field Office.
+The Riverside East solar energy zone (SEZ) is located in California on BLM-administered land within the Palm Springs South Coast Field Office.

 Size and Location

-The proposed Riverside East SEZ is located in Riverside County in southeastern California, within Chuckwalla Valley, the southern portion of Palen Valley, and the California Desert Conservation Area (CDCA).
+The Riverside East SEZ is located in Riverside County in southeastern California, within Chuckwalla Valley, the southern portion of Palen Valley, and the California Desert Conservation Area (CDCA).
 The eastern boundary of the site is about 6 mi (10 km) west of the Arizona border.
 The revised western boundary is approximately 0.7 mi (1 km) from Joshua Tree National Park.
 In 2008, the county population was 84,443.
-The closest large cities are Moreno Valley, San Bernardino, and Riverside (all located slightly more than 100 mi [161 km] west of the proposed SEZ on I-10).
+The closest large cities are Moreno Valley, San Bernardino, and Riverside (all located slightly more than 100 mi [161 km] west of the SEZ on I-10).

 Physical Characteristics

-Flat basins form broad expanses of barren plains in the proposed Riverside East SEZ.
+Flat basins form broad expanses of barren plains in the Riverside East SEZ.
 Much of the SEZ consists of flats with widely spaced creosote bushes and other low shrubs, but there are also dry lake beds, sandy areas, and dry washes with ironwood and other trees.
 Some areas are devoid or nearly devoid of vegetation.

 In addition to I-10, State Route 177, and Midland Road, several gravel and dirt roads cross the SEZ.
 Transmission lines also cross the SEZ.
 An abandoned railroad runs through the eastern portion.
 The Midland Long Term Visitor Area is also located on the east side of the SEZ.